 4- From that pattern, play with food to create appealing menus

 The last step is to have fun creating interesting meals based on those food groups and portion sizes.
 A meal planner and a grocery list are the easiest way to make sure you will add variety and novelty to your regimen.
-Go online or consult some magazines (Cooking Light and Eating Well are my favorites) for sexy, low fat and highly nutritious recipes.
-Be adventurous and pick new fruits and vegetables, try new spices like saffron, dill, cilantro, curcuma, chose lean cuts of meat, fish loaded with Omega-3 fatty acids like mackerel or salmon and experiment with heart-healthy unsaturated fats like olives, avocado, nuts, canola or olive oil.
+Go online or consult some magazines (Cooking Light and Eating Well are my favorites) for delicious, low fat and highly nutritious recipes.
+Be adventurous and pick new fruits and vegetables.
+Try new spices like saffron, dill, cilantro, curcuma.
+Choose lean cuts of meat, and fish loaded with Omega-3 fatty acids like mackerel or salmon.
+Experiment with heart-healthy unsaturated fats like olives, avocado, nuts, canola or olive oil.
 Let the global cuisine inspire you with its exotic fragrances.
-Finally, keep things simple: you don't need a five-course meal to eat well with a gourmet touch... À votre santé!
+Finally, keep things simple: you don't need a five-course meal to eat well.... À votre santé!
 See you on the water...